-Zurich backs cancer-surviving opera trio for highlighting treatment wait times
+Zurich backs cancer-surviving opera trio for highlighting treatment waits

 A trio of cancer-beating opera artistes, including a soprano, tenor and a pianist, is aiming to give voice to the 77,000 people waiting more than two months for cancer treatment since getting a GP referral this year.